aidan-lemay/DeliverU-NodeAPI/README.md

 - Inside of control.py, on line 35, add the schools ETS code and name in the variable following the existing format
 - On line 59, add the location codes as "and" parameters in the same format as what exists
 - Inside of storage.py (Must be created manually, not tracked by GitHub), add the ETS code and requested variables from Discord and Twillio in the same format as existing

+## In the MongoDB Database:
+- Inside of the locationCodes collection, add the ETS code, name of the school, and a primary central address to compare all future delivery addresses to